-Community Benefit: Water treatment and supply contributes to providing a safe and healthy lifestyle and reduces the possibility of health problems resulting from
+Community Benefit: Water treatment and supply contributes to providing a safe and

 Provision of water supply ensures the maintenance of fire-fighting capability, the benefits of which accrue to the entire community.
 Factors such as the sensitivity of the surrounding environment on the availability of water at source are outside of a community's control.